- Complications during pregnancy can involve the mother's health, the baby's health, or both.

 - kidney problems

-- pregnancy at age 35 or older
+- being pregnant at age 35 or older

-- pregnancy at a very young age
+- being pregnant at a young age

-- eating disorders like anorexia
+- having an eating disorder like anorexia

 - smoking cigarettes